 Sometimes it’s just a contemplation that maybe we should pack in the night.

 There is absolutely no indication of how long a saideira can linger, but you can calculate in many minutes extra.

 If you walk free earlier, congratulations treat yourself to 10 minutes extra in bed.
 I am yet to fare so well after the haunting words of “saideira” have passed someone’s lips.

-It is like factoring in the likelihood of being stuck behind a person who has never been through airport security and packed everything but the kitchen sink.
+It is like factoring in the likelihood of being stuck behind a person who has never been through airport security.

 Add on a chunk of “leaving” time when abroad.